This post may contain affiliate links, which help keep this content free. (Full disclosure)

 The calories and carbs in chaffles will vary depending on the version you make and what you put in them.
 The chaffle recipe chart below shows the nutrition info for all the different versions.

-Once you’ve let your waffles cool, you can store them in an airtight container in the refrigerator.
+Once you’ve let your waffles cool, you can store them in an airtight container in the refrigerator for up to 5 days.

 Yes, you can keep chaffles in the freezer for up to 6 months.
 You can reheat them straight from frozen when ready to enjoy!

 You can reheat keto chaffles in the toaster, toaster oven, skillet, or conventional oven at 350 degrees.
+(This even works right from frozen!)
 I prefer the toaster, which is the fastest and easiest.
 Microwaving is not recommended, as the result is too soft.

-The way you serve chaffles partly depends on the flavor!
+The best keto chaffle recipes are even better with toppings or as sandwiches.
+The way you serve them partly depends on the flavor.
 Here are some ideas:

 - Add melted cheese and toppings.
 For savory chaffles, like garlic Parmesan or jalapeno popper, I like to melt some extra cheese on top and sprinkle with garnishes.